Industry 4.0 is the next step in our progression of technological advancement: cyber-physical systems merged with the Internet of Things (IoT).

 Imagine robotics controlled remotely by computer systems using machine learning (artificial intelligence), with minimal input from human operators.

-In terms of production lines, it means a move towards ‘smart’ factories where all equipment, sensors, software and data analytics is connected through the IoT and controlled by a line control system that can visualise the whole production line and recommend or make decisions independently.
+In terms of production lines, it means a move towards ‘smart’ factories where all equipment, sensors, software and data analytics are connected through the IoT and controlled by a line control system that can visualise the whole production line and recommend or make decisions independently.

 The ultimate vision is for line control to respond intelligently to the physical environment.